harshithakenajek/mercari-ai-shain-skills-meeting-arrangement/README.md

 # Meeting Room
+With this skill, users can do the following tasks.

+1: Meeting Room Availability
+Users can check availabile meeting rooms on a specified floor.

+2: Meeting Room Booking
+Users can find and book a meeting room that meets their needs(duration, room size, floor).

+3: Meeting Room Location
+Users can know pinpoint location of the specified meeting room on the map.

 # Prerequisites
 - Python 3.x (You can build your skill in a different language as long as you pick a language supported on cloud functions)